C. J. Richardson (American football): Arizona Cardinals

 On November 8, 1995, Richardson signed a one-year contract with the Arizona Cardinals.
 He made an appearance in the Cardinals' November 12 game against the Minnesota Vikings, but was placed on injured reserve the following day and remained there for the rest of the season.

 Richardson officially became a free agent on February 15, 1996.
 He re-signed with the Cardinals on March 22, but was later waived by the team.

 Seattle Seahawks

 On June 25, 1996, Richardson was claimed off waivers by the Seattle Seahawks.
 He was released on August 20, and spent the 1996 season out of football.

 On March 5, 1997, Richardson signed again with the Seahawks.
 He played 14 games with the Seahawks during their 1997 season.

 Richardson retired in 1998 following multiple severe arm injuries.

-Life after football
+Personal life

 Richardson is currently the head football coach and athletic coordinator at H. Grady Spruce High School.
 He has two children, Carl III and Krystal.